dunglas/mercure/spec/mercure.md

     targets is **RECOMMENDED**.

- *  Hub: A server that handles subscription requests and distributes the content to subscribers when the corresponding topics have been updated (a hub implementation is provided in this repository).
+ *  Hub: A server that handles subscription requests and distributes the content to subscribers when the corresponding topics have been updated.
     Any hub **MAY** implement its own policies on who can use it.

 # Discovery